Evans joins NI squad for Luxembourg game

 Last updated on .From the section Northern Ireland

-Defender Jonny Evans has joined up with the Northern Ireland squad for Friday's friendly against Luxembourg.
+Jonny Evans has joined up with the Northern Ireland squad for Friday's friendly against Luxembourg.

-The Leicester City player was not named in Ian Baraclough's original 25-man group for the game as he continued to recover from a hamstring injury.
+The Leicester City defender was not named in Ian Baraclough's original 25-man group for the game he continued to recover from a hamstring injury.

-Evans played 25 minutes of his club's 2-1 Premier League win over Brentford on Sunday however.
+However, Evans played 25 minutes of his club's 2-1 Premier League win over Brentford on Sunday.

-- Boyd-Munce earns first NI senior call-up after Kennedy ruled out
+- Boyd-Munce earns first NI senior call-up after Ken"nedy ruled out

 - Hume and Lane included in NI squad for Luxembourg and Hungary friendlies